Complaint Policies

 Terra State Community Colleges believes many complaints can be resolved through an open, honest dialogue between the parties involved.
 In cases where that may not be possible, students and the general public are encouraged to use one of the appropriate complaint procedures below.

-Instructional Student Complaints Policy
+Instructional Student Complaint Policy

 A student may file a complaint related to instruction.
 An instructional complaint is a grievance resulting from an incident or event at Terra State Community College related to lecture, laboratory, clinical, or similar class.